jcatrysse/jira2redmine_migration/README.md

 * `paths.tmp` accepts absolute paths (e.g. `/tmp`) or paths relative to the project root and hosts the `attachments/jira` working directory.
 Each downloaded filename is prefixed with the Jira attachment ID to avoid collisions even when the same name appears across issues.
+* `attachments.default_redmine_author_id` optionally sets a fallback uploader when a Jira account cannot be matched to a Redmine user during extended API uploads.
+Leave it `null` to skip uploader overrides when no mapping exists.
 * `attachments.download_concurrency` controls how many parallel download workers the pull phase uses.
 Start with the default `1` and increase carefully if your network and Jira throttling settings allow parallelism.
 * `attachments.sharepoint.offload_threshold_bytes` lets you offload large files to SharePoint instead of Redmine.
 When set to a